 New gun MV of 2,638 fps (804 mps) using SC super charges

-- As noted above, super charges were never issued to ships whose gun mountings could elevate past 20 degrees.
-For that reason, in the super charge table, elevations above 20 degrees should be used only for weapons employed as Coastal Artillery.
+- ^As noted above, super charges were never issued to ships whose gun mountings could elevate past 20 degrees.
+For that reason, in this table, elevations above 20 degrees apply only for weapons employed as Coastal Artillery.

 10,000 yards (9,140 m): 13.1 seconds